CalinRadoni/ESP32RMT/README.md

 ## Hardware details

-The code was tested on the following boards:
+The code ( with [ESP32DLEDController](https://github.com/CalinRadoni/ESP32DLEDController) ) was tested on the following boards:

 - ESP32-DevKitC board with a level convertor made from two 74HCT1G04 inverters
 - Dev33-DLED - uses SN74LV1T34 logic level shifter connected to an ESP32-WROOM-32 module